iam-vishnu/zed_msgs/README.md

-Here’s a cleaner, rephrased version of your notes in markdown:

----

 # Notes

 * To make **ROS1\_Bridge** work, I created a new repository for both **ROS1** and **ROS2** ZED interfaces, following the practices from [ros-humble-ros1-bridge-builder](https://github.com/TommyChangUMD/ros-humble-ros1-bridge-builder).